-Neurologists are medical professionals who specialize in diagnosing and treating conditions that affect the nervous system.
+Neurologists are medical professionals who specialize in conditions that affect the nervous system.
 Reasons for seeing a neurologist range from headaches and sleep problems to movement disorders.

 A general practice doctor might make a referral to a neurologist if they believe that an individual shows signs of a neurological problem.

 Neurological issues encompass a broad range of conditions, including Alzheimer’s disease, diabetic neuropathy, headaches, and nerve damage.